 This combination package includes a wildlife tour and admission to the gondola.
 Keep your eyes peeled for deer, elk, moose and bighorn sheep on this morning tour of the highlights of Banff National Park, followed by an ascent of Sulphur Mountain on the Banff Gondola.

-Travel through the incredibly scenic Maligne Valley while searching for the abundant wildlife.
-You’ll go on a short walk to see stunning waterfall vistas at Maligne Canyon and stop for photos at Medicine Lake before embarking on a 90 minute boat cruise to the world-famous Spirit Island at Maligne Lake.
+Travel the incredibly scenic Maligne Valley while searching for the abundant wildlife.
+You’ll go on a short walk to see stunning waterfalls at Maligne Canyon and stop for photos at Medicine Lake before embarking on a 90-minute boat cruise to Spirit Island at Maligne Lake.
+Available June-October.

 This tour includes a stop at Maligne Canyon for a gentle guided walk, a stop at the “disappearing” Medicine Lake, and finally Maligne Lake.
 Here you have the option of a guide cruise to the world famous "Spirit Island" or a gentle guided walk with your SunDog guide.

 Take an adventure tour that highlights the unique cultural and natural charm of Alberta’s best kept secrets.
 Handcrafted tours are a selection of hard-to-find things in the spectacular backcountry foothills of Alberta.
 Tours are run in small, personal groups, so no need to fight crowds for great photos.
 Oh, and all the little things like tax, meals, snacks and admission are included to make it nice and easy.
 Walk in a wolf dog sanctuary, lunch in an early 20th century saloon set within a living historic village, taste a selection of honey mead, take a wagon ride through the woods in search of wild horses while visiting a wild horse sanctuary, and roam the backroads in search of wildlife.